-This is my wound that I am mending and the gravity that I am freeing my soul from.
-It was this journey of discovery, along with a whale that came for me, that led me unto an exodus of sorts which became my pathway to Wellington, Colorado.
+This is my wound that I am mending and the handcuff that I am freeing my soul from.
+It was this journey of discovery, along with a whale that came for me, that led me unto an exodus of sorts that served as my pathway to Wellington, Colorado.
 Alone and dejected, I found myself at the Fort Collins Rescue Mission on May 1st 2016 unsure of the future.
 Burdened by the present and distressed over my past, I was in shambles and in a place of hopelessness that I thought was permanent.
 I had lost all and my reputation and what I worked for was in tethers and destroyed.
 Between the enemy of me and the adversary of incomprehensible malice, I became an island unto myself.
-It hit me like a hydrogen bomb, the minute I sat down next to a “hobo” by the train tracks when I first got to Fort Collind—I was utterly lost, I became a statistic.
+It hit me like a hydrogen bomb, the minute I sat down next to a “hobo” by the train tracks when I first got to Fort Collins—I became a statistic.